Grim-/SideLoader_ExtendedEffects/README.md

 You would include this mod as dependcy of your own mod, as is often done with SideLoader already.

-Dependency string can be found on [ThunderStore page](https://outward.thunderstore.io/package/SLExtendedEffects/SideLoader_ExtendedEffects/)
+Dependency string can be found on [ThunderStore](https://outward.thunderstore.io/package/SLExtendedEffects/SideLoader_ExtendedEffects/)

 [Documentation](https://github.com/Grim-/SideLoader_ExtendedEffects/blob/main/Documentation.md)